 The dataset is colour-coded, with colours ranging from brown (no vegetation) to yellow and dark green (healthy vegetation).
 Negative values indicate surface water.
 A value between 0 and 0.2 indicates areas virtually free of vegetation, whereas a value close to 1 indicates an area possessing significant green plant coverage.

-State Office for Surveying, Spatial Information and Land Development
+State Office for Surveying, Geoinformation and Land Development

 Section 2.3 Satellite-Based Remote Sensing, InVeKoS, ZORA, IT Security